Column: Parkland deputy must be haunted by decision

 It’s easy to understand how any family member would burn with anger while watching the security videos of Peterson’s actions — or tragic lack thereof.

 He looked scared.
-He was shouting frantically into his radio, but moving away from the gunfire, not toward it.
+He was shouting frantically into his radio, but moving away from the gunfire.
 According to the FDLE, he told arriving officers to stay 500 feet away from the 1200 building, where the killings were taking place.

 The tape loops of Peterson hovering in the shadows are infuriating to watch, but prosecutors can’t build a solid case on a community’s outrage.
 Eventually a jury will be facing dry questions of law, such as: Is it actually a crime for first-responders to make bad decisions, or to show a lack of bravery?